 Want to watch hockey online?
 You can get NHL Gamecenter Live All-Access yearly for $131.49 per year, All-Access monthly for $24.99 per month, or a Single Team package for $105.09 per year.
 This gives you access to live out-of-market games, and you can choose between home or away team broadcast.
 And after a recent lawsuit, it looks like the NHL will be lifting blackouts, meaning you will likely be able to see your local teams too!
 I’ll keep you up-to-date as more information becomes available.

 Did you know you can also watch some NHL games for free in HD with an antenna?
 During the 2014-2015 season, NBC aired 14 games nationally on network TV and carried 17 Stanley Cup Playoffs games, including four of the six Stanley Cup Finals games.
 NBC’s contract with the NHL lasts through the 2020-2021 season, so you can expect similar coverage over the next several years.
 And depending on your location, you could also use an antenna to pick up in-market games through local broadcast stations.
+Check out our guide for choosing the best TV antenna.
 The bottom line here is that a good antenna (I recommend the Mohu Leaf) will allow you to get some solid NHL hockey coverage for free.